Jog Falls , Karnataka

 The monsoon has a deep camaraderie with the fogs.
 The waterfall is anyway foggy at the beginning and end of the day but the monsoons love the fog so much that it simply doesn’t leave but the good news is this that nothing defeats wanderlust from reaching its destination.
 All you need to do is go up to the British Bunglow and view the falls from there.
 The misty Jog Falls is in a class of its own.
 Just stand in front of it and close your eyes.
 Let your senses take you over and feel the magic.
 This waterfall creates music.

+‘Raja', 'Roarer', 'Rocket' and 'Rani' are the different parts of the segmented Jog falls.
+The Tourism department of India has created steps to reach the bottom of the falls and also steps to access a view point, which is just opposite to the falls.
 One most definitely gets to see the all the 4 waterfalls that join one after the other to create the Jog falls after a good rainfall.
 Hence, if you have completely made up your mind to say hi to Raja, Roarer, Rocket and Rani, make sure you visit after a heavy rainfall.
 Let nobody tell you otherwise.
 Do not forget to pay a visit to the bottom of the gorge when Linganmakki’s sluice gates are closed.
 River rafters need not feel left out because you are most welcome to try your sport out at Honnemardu located at a paltry distance of 20 Kms from Jog Falls.

 When visitors have had their fill of Jog Falls, which is almost close to impossible, there are other great attractions in the area like the Sharavathi Valley Wildlife Sanctuary and the temples in Sigandur, Keladi, and Ikkeri.
 People can take bath in the falls downstream the river.
 When water levels are very low it is possible go near the base of falls.